Terms of Reference of The Audit Committee

 The members of the AC shall elect a chairman from among their number who shall be an independent director.
 In the event of any vacancy in an AC resulting in non-compliance, the vacancy shall be filled within 3 months.
 The Board must review the term and office of an AC and each of its members at least once every 3 years.

-Any former key audit partner will need to observe a cooling-off period of at least two (2) years post engagement before being appointed as a member of the AC.
+Any former key audit partner will need to observe a cooling-off period of at least three (3) years post engagement before being appointed as a member of the AC.

 The AC shall hold at least 4 meetings per year.
 Upon the request of the external auditor, the Chairman of the AC shall convene a meeting of the committee.
 Other directors and employees may attend any particular committee meeting only at committee’s invitation, specific to the relevant meeting.
 The AC shall regulate its own procedure of meetings.